MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/hidspicx/nc-hidspicx-evt_hidspicx_notify_powerdown.md

 ## -description

-The **EvtHidspicxNotifyPowerdown** callback function is implemented by the client driver to receive notifications when a device is about to power down.
+The **EvtHidspicxNotifyPowerdown** callback function is implemented by the client driver to receive notifications when the device is about to transition to a low-power state.

 ## -parameters